bonitasoft/bonita-doc/md/custom-user-information-in-bonita-bpm-studio.md

 If the value is changed in Bonita BPM Portal by the admin, and the filter value does not exist in the organization

-## Add Custom User Information values for each user
+## Add custom user information values for each user

 In the Organization menu \> Manage organizations \> Organization users, the first tab **List of users** shows detail information for each user on the right hand-side panel, spread over five tabs: